rookasrudzianskas/please-cli/README.md

 Once you have configured your environment, run `plz` followed by whatever it is that you want to do (`plz show me all options for the plz cli`).

-To get a full overview of all available options, run `plz --help`
+To get a full overview of all available options, run `please --help`

 ```sh
 $ please --help